Endoscopy Nurse Resume Example

 - Expert Senior Endoscopy Nurse Leader

 The best resume format for you depends on two things.
 Firstly, it depends on your experience level.
 Secondly, it depends on the type and level of position you're applying for.
-For roles where you're lacking experience, such as graduate jobs or career changes, you could use a functional or skills-based resume format.
-This places your skills and education above your work experience.
-Once you have some relevant work experience, and for senior positions, a reverse chronological resume format is typically best.
-This emphasizes your work experience, which will probably be the key thing employers want to know about.
+If you don't have much experience, for example if you're applying for a graduate role or changing careers, you might consider a functional resume format.
+This focuses on your skills and education above your work experience.
+For more senior roles where you have plenty of relevant experience, use a reverse chronological format.
+This resume structure places work experience at the heart of the document, using it as a showcase for your skills and achievements.

 Sources: